flinker-app/docs/using-ifc-viewer-in-sharepoint.md

    - The file will automatically open using the IFC Viewer.
    ![View IFC File](/_media/sharepoint-document-library-view-ifc-file.png)

-## Step 2: Add IFC Viewer as a Web Part on the SharePoint Homepage
+## Option 2: Add IFC Viewer as a Web Part on the SharePoint Homepage

 1. **Edit the SharePoint Homepage:**
    - Navigate to the homepage of your SharePoint site.